darpit-choudhary/darpit-choudhary/README.md

 - 👋 Hi, I’m Darpit Choudhary
-- 👀 I’m interested in working with pyhton
+- 👀 Recently I've developed interest in GUI making using Tkinter
-- 🌱 I’m currently learning various python modules like Tkinter and pygame
+- 🌱 I’m currently learning various python modules like Tkinter and also a little bit about CNN
-- 💞️ I’m looking to collaborate on, for now nothing
+- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me
+- 📫 How to reach me...

 <!---
 darpit-choudhary/darpit-choudhary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.